-- Fill up the car: If you have friends who want to attend but don’t have proper transportation make sure to help them out in that regard.
+- Fill up the car: If you have friends who want to attend but don’t have proper transportation make sure to help them out.
+Load up the car!

 - Help out by working the actual show: We do have opportunities for people to work a few hours to help out with the running of the event.
-Either fill out the staffing application (you can find it here) or write Sara Gensterblum at email@example.com and put “I want to work” in the subject matter and she will get back with you.
+Either fill out the staffing application (you can find it here) or write Josi Tremble at firstname.lastname@example.org and put “I want to work” in the subject matter and she will get back with you.

-- Pass the word along via social media: Make sure to invite your online friends to join us on Facebook and Twitter.
+- Pass the word along via social media: Make sure to invite your online friends to join us on Facebook, Twitter and Instagram.

 - Help us promote: We are printing thousands of full color postcards and hundreds of posters for the Grand Rapids Comic-Con, and there is no way we can hit everywhere.
-If you are willing to pass out some cards at your school or leave some in your work’s break room or front desk please write us at firstname.lastname@example.org and put “I need some postcards” in the subject matter.
-Make sure to state how many postcards/posters you will need and we will send you how many you request.
+If you are willing to pass out some cards at your school or work please write Rosie McCollom at email@example.com and put “I need some postcards” in the subject matter.
+Make sure to state how many postcards/posters you will need and a street address in which to mail them and we will send you how many you request.

 - Wear a costume: Nothing adds more fun and festivity to a popular arts show like the Grand Rapids Comic-Con than to wear a costume.
 We encourage everybody to show up in a costume of your favorite character from comics or the movies.
 Just remember we are a family-friendly show so keep the costume PG-13 or cleaner.
 For more guidelines visit our Costuming page.
 If you wish to enter the costume contest you may find information on that here.